opensearch-project/project-website/_community_members/wbeckler.md

 redirect_from: '/authors/wbeckler/'
 ---

 **William Beckler** is a former Software Development Manager at AWS working on OpenSearch.
-He helped lay the groundwork for AWS OpenSearch to transfer to the Linux Foundation.
+He helped lay the groundwork for the OpenSearch Project to transfer to the Linux Foundation.
 William also spearheaded the Client API Generation project.